MicrosoftDocs/power-automate-docs/articles/desktop-flows/test-selectors.md

 ![Screenshot of info from result button test selector.](media/test-selectors/test-selector-button-on-result.png)

 You can test selectors for both desktop and web UI elements.
-Desktop selectors are captured from any Windows application and can be used in actions of the UI automation group while web selectors are captured from webpages and can be used only in browser automation actions.
+Desktop selectors are captured from any Windows application and can be used in actions of the UI automation group.
+Web selectors are captured from webpages and can be used only in browser automation actions.

 > [!NOTE]
 > Every time you edit a tested selector, the output icon is removed, and selector should be tested again.